Simona Spiegel

 Biography

 Simona holds a B.A. in Anthropology & English from the University of Mary Washington (2018).
-Her undergraduate thesis research focused on public school teachers in the Appalachian region of Southwest Virginia who integrate project-based learning in their classrooms.
-The project synthesized theories of power, resistance, identity, and place-making into a qualitative case study of how teachers navigate pedagogy and nationalized hegemonic structures of standardized testing in the United States.
+Her undergraduate thesis research with Appalachian public school teachers in Southwest Virginia synthesized theories of power, resistance, identity, and place-making into a qualitative case study of how teachers integrate project-based learning in the classroom, while navigating hegemonic structures of standardized testing in education.